Learn the basics about how AskCody integrates with your organization's Microsoft Exchange environment

-Connecting the AskCody Meeting Management Platform with your Microsoft Exchange Server or Exchange Online tenant (Office 365) is an important and key step in setting up AskCody.
-Learn how AskCody integrated with Microsoft in this article.
+Integrating the AskCody Platform with your Microsoft Exchange Server or Exchange Online tenant (Office 365) is an important and key step in setting up the AskCody Portal.
+Instead of moving directly to setting up the integration, we would like to explain how we integrate because this will provide insight into the requirements of setting up an integration like the one between AskCody and Exchange.

 The AskCody cloud